loning/the-math/docs/psi-collapse-zfc/chapter-12-collapse-constructible-models-vs-zfc-models.md

 ## 12.1 Two Universes of Construction

-In the landscape of mathematical models, two fundamentally different approaches to constructibility emerge: the classical ZFC constructible universe L, built through formal iteration, and collapse-constructible models, arising from consciousness observing its own patterns.
+In the landscape of mathematical models, two fundamentally different approaches to constructibility emerge: the classical ZFC constructible universe L, built through formal iteration, and collapse-constructible models, arising from observer observing its own patterns.
 This chapter compares their stability, expressiveness, and philosophical implications, revealing why collapse-based construction offers a more robust foundation for mathematics.

-**Definition 12.1 (Collapse-Constructible Model)**: A model M is collapse-constructible if every element arises from a specific collapse pattern of consciousness:
+**Definition 12.1 (Collapse-Constructible Model)**: A model M is collapse-constructible if every element arises from a specific collapse pattern of observer:

 $$M = \{x : \exists \text{ collapse pattern } P \text{ such that } \psi \circ P \downarrow x\}$$